-In practice, the time saving is split between faster frame rates and slowing the rate of pixel measurement to reduce electronic noise.
-For example, if the time to measure a pixel was increased to 10 usec to lower noise, the image sensor can still be read in 10 ms (for a maximum 100fps).
+If the time to digitize a pixel remains at $1 \, \mu s$ - the time to read the entire frame is now 1.2 ms. In practice, the time saving is split between faster frame rates and slowing the rate of pixel measurement to reduce electronic noise.
+For example, if the time to measure a pixel was increased to 10 μ sec to lower noise, the image sensor can still be read in 12.5 ms (for a maximum 80fps).

-Of course, there are many challenges to obtaining the same analog performance from each of the Prime's four million pixels, whereas a CCD has a single, common output node resulting in a uniform response.
+Of course, there are many challenges to obtaining the same analog performance from each of the Prime 95B's 1.4 million pixels, whereas a CCD has a single, common output node resulting in a uniform response.
 The most common problems are pixel-to-pixel non uniformity in gain and offset, random telegraph noise (RTN), and defective pixels with abnormal noise or dark current characteristics (hot pixels).

-Often solutions to these challenges are found in the digital domain, where Prime's advanced real time signal processing corrects each pixel for gain and offset variation using calibration at the factory.
+Often solutions to these challenges are found in the digital domain, where Prime 95B's advanced real time signal processing corrects each pixel for gain and offset variation using calibration at the factory.
 To address RTN and other pixel defects, real-time digital filters are used.
 These corrections are described further in this manual.

-Gain Combining
+Gain Combining and Bit-Depth

-As discussed in the previous section, the column ADCs present in sCMOS devices have limited dynamic range.
-This is addressed by making two measurements of the accumulated charge in each pixel - the first with very high sensitivity but limited to a maximum signal of approximately 1000 electrons, and the second with reduced sensitivity but capable of measuring signals up to the pixel's 30,000 electron full well capacity.
+As discussed in the previous sections, the column ADCs present in scientific CMOS devices have limited dynamic range.
+This is addressed by making two measurements of the accumulated charge in each pixel - the first with very high sensitivity but limited to a maximum signal of approximately 1000 electrons, and the second with reduced sensitivity but capable of measuring signals up to the pixel's 80,000 electron full well capacity.

-Combining the two measurements into a single 16-bit value is the function of the digital "gain combiner".
+Combining the two measurements into a single 16-bit value is the function of the digital "gain combiner."
 This mathematical operation is performed on the cameras FPGA.
-The result is a single 1x gain of approximately 0.45e/ADU.
+The result is a single gain of approximately 1.2 e-/ADU.